github/docs/content/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise.md

 {% endnote %}

-After you connect an Azure subscription, you can also manage your spending limit.
-For information on managing and changing your account's spending limit, see the following.
+After you connect an Azure subscription, you can also manage your spending limits.

 - "[Managing your spending limit for {% data variables.product.prodname_registry %}](/billing/managing-billing-for-github-packages/managing-your-spending-limit-for-github-packages)"
 - "[Managing your spending limit for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions)"